python-platonic/platonic.tools/docs/structures/queue/index.md

 Cat(name='Tibbles')
 ```

 `receive_with_timeout()` will wait for a message from queue during the specified number of seconds.
-If queue is empty and nothing appears there during that period, you will get an exception raised:
+If queue is empty and nothing appears there during that period, you will get an exception raised: `MessageReceiveTimeout`.

-!!! error
-    ::: platonic.queue.errors.MessageReceiveTimeout
-        :docstring:

 ### `for message in receiver` iteration